 This bill amends Section 19-2716 of the Idaho Code to revise the methods of execution for capital punishment.
 The new language introduces the option of execution by firing squad as a permissible method, while removing lethal injection as a specified method.
-The bill outlines that the punishment of death may be inflicted by either a firing squad or through continuous intravenous administration of a lethal substance, depending on the availability as certified by the director of the Idaho Department of Correction.
+The bill outlines that the punishment of death may be inflicted by either a firing squad or through the continuous intravenous administration of a lethal substance, as determined by the director of the Idaho Department of Correction.
+Additionally, the bill establishes a certification process for the director to confirm the availability of the chosen method of execution.

 Statutes affected: Bill Text: 19-2716